-The number of earmarks in the Financial Services and General Government Appropriations Act decreased by 66.7 percent, from three in FY 2014 to one in FY 2015.
-However, the cost increased by 10.3 percent, from $46.8 million in FY 2014 to $51.6 million in FY 2015.
+Both the FY 2015 and FY 2016 versions of the Financial Services and General Government Appropriations Act contained one earmark, with the cost increasing by 9.7 percent, from $51.6 million in FY 2015 to $56.6 million in FY 2016.
 Members of Congress should be congratulated for eliminating the numerous earmarks for the Small Business Administration that have plagued previous bills, but an earmark-free bill would have been a better result.

-$51,600,000 for the High Intensity Drug Trafficking Areas program (HIDTA) at the Office of National Drug Control Policy, which is a 14.4 percent increase over the $45.1 million earmarked in FY 2014.
+$56,600,000 for the High Intensity Drug Trafficking Areas program (HIDTA) at the Office of National Drug Control Policy.
 Originally intended for border states, members of Congress have used earmarks to expand HIDTA to non-border states.
-Since FY 1997, 29 earmarks costing taxpayers $213.2 million have been provided for HIDTA programs; 16 of the earmarks were directed to programs in 10 states, only two of which, Arizona and New Mexico, are border states.
+Since FY 1997, 30 earmarks costing taxpayers $269.8 million have been provided for HIDTA programs; 16 of the earmarks were directed to programs in 10 states, only two of which, Arizona and New Mexico, are border states.
 The other eight states that received HIDTA earmarks were Alabama, Hawaii, Iowa, Louisiana, Missouri, New Jersey, Tennessee, and Wisconsin.

 VI.
 Homeland Security

-The cost of the earmarks in the FY 2015 Department of Homeland Security (DHS) Appropriations Act remained relatively consistent, increasing by 0.4 percent, from $317.8 million in FY 2014 to $319.1 million in FY 2015.
-Both versions of the bill contained six earmarks.
-None of the earmarks appearing below received a budget request from the President.
+The cost of the earmarks in the FY 2016 Department of Homeland Security (DHS) Appropriations Act remained relatively consistent, increasing by 3.1 percent, from $319.1 million in FY 2015 to $329.1 million in FY 2016.
+Members of Congress added one earmark to the six found in FY 2015 for a total of seven in FY 2016.

-$100,000,000 for the Port Security Grant Program (PSGP), which has received five earmarks totaling $689 million since FY 2005.
+$100,000,000 for the Port Security Grant Program (PSGP), which has received six earmarks totaling $789 million since FY 2005.
 A June 2014 GAO report found that, despite distributing nearly $2.9 billion in funding to the PSGP since 2002, the Federal Emergency Management Agency “stated that it is unable – due to resource constraints – to annually measure reduced vulnerability attributed to enhanced PSGP-funded security measures.”

-$98,000,000 for the National Domestic Preparedness Consortium (NDPC), which strives to increase the preparedness of first responders to the threats of terrorism.
-Since FY 2005, the NDPC has received five earmarks worth $359.6 million, including a $10.1 million earmark in FY 2010 by Senate appropriator Tom Udall (D-N.M.) and former Sen. Jeff Bingaman (D-N.M.).
+$56,000,000 for the National Domestic Preparedness Consortium (NDPC), which strives to increase the preparedness of first responders to the threats of terrorism.
+Since FY 2005, the NDPC has received six earmarks worth $415.6 million, including a $10.1 million earmark in FY 2010 by Senate appropriator Tom Udall (D-N.M.) and former Sen. Jeff Bingaman (D-N.M.).

-Following the larger trend in FY 2015, the cost of earmarks exploded in the Department of the Interior, Environment, and Related Agencies Appropriations Act.
-The number of earmarks increased by 100 percent, from three in FY 2014 to six in FY 2015, and the dollar amount went up by an astounding 387 percent, from $17.7 million in FY 2014 to $86.2 million in FY 2015.
+Reversing the larger trend for the year, the cost of earmarks shrank in the FY 2016 Department of the Interior, Environment, and Related Agencies Appropriations Act.
+The number of earmarks decreased by 50 percent, from six in FY 2015 to three in FY 2016, and the dollar amount decreased by 65.3 percent, from $86.2 million in FY 2015 to $29.9 million in FY 2016.

-$11,119,000 for the Heritage Partnership Program (HPP) through the National Park Service (NPS), which is a 19.4 percent increase over the $9.3 million earmark in FY 2014.
-Since 2001, HPP, which supports the 49 National Heritage Areas (NHAs) created by Congress, has received 49 earmarks worth a total of $56.3 million for projects that include “park improvements, sports complexes, health centers, water quality monitoring, bike paths, sustainable agriculture, and agricultural tourism.”
+$9,869,000 for the Heritage Partnership Program (HPP), which supports the 49 National Heritage Areas (NHAs) created by Congress.
+Operated through the National Park Service, the HPP has received 50 earmarks costing $66.1 million since FY 2001, including funding for projects such as park improvements, sports complexes, health centers, water quality monitoring, bike paths, sustainable agriculture, and agricultural tourism.